 What Do I Do First?

-To access the course syllabus for the fall term, click here.
+To access the course syllabus for the winter term, click here

-To access the course syllabus for the summer (Session II) term, click here.
+To access the course syllabus for the spring term (late start), click here.

 Required books (all terms):